alt-ctrl-code/home/LOGGING.md

 ![](./images/ConsoleLogger.png)

-First and for most, `ConsoleLogger`, implements the output transport with `console.log()` exempted from the usual eslint `no-console` rule in this case, and adds in the familiar `info`, `debug` and `error` like functions that we expect to see.
+First and foremost, `ConsoleLogger`, implements the output transport with `console.log()` exempted from the usual eslint `no-console` rule in this case, and adds in the familiar `info`, `debug` and `error` like functions that we expect to see.